Daily real estate blog posts, personalized with your photo, bio and contact information

 She uses Keeping Current Matters to help her buy back time so she can take off 3-4 months a year, spend it with her son and family, without putting a dent in her income.

-Cindy believes education is the ultimate sales machine, and while she could do all her own research, writing, editing, designing, and publishing – she chooses to get it all done for her for less than $20 a month.
+Cindy believes education is the ultimate sales machine, and while she could do all her own research, writing, editing, designing, and publishing – she chooses to get it all done for her for at an incredibly low cost.

 “I would pay three times the price, but don’t tell anybody… for the monthly fee, the benefits are just too good to pass up.”